 What are dog warts?

-Dog warts, also called papillomas, are warts that develop on different areas of a dog’s body, in varying shapes, sizes, and numbers, due to the dog becoming infected with any one of the various strains of canine papillomavirus, also called canine viral papillomatosis.
+Dog warts, also called papillomas, develop in different areas of a dog’s body.
+They come in varying shapes, sizes, and numbers.
+They are due to the dog becoming infected with any one of the various strains of canine papillomavirus, called canine viral papillomatosis.

 What causes dog warts?

-The papillomavirus is quite strong and can survive in even less than optimal environments for extended periods of time (up to multiple weeks), making it possible for dogs to pick up the papillomavirus in a wide variety of locations that dogs frequent, even weeks after the virus was left behind by an infected dog.
+The papillomavirus is quite strong and can survive in even less than optimal environments for extended periods of time (up to multiple weeks).
+This makes it possible for dogs to pick up the papillomavirus in a wide variety of locations that dogs frequent.
+This is true even weeks after an infected dog left behind the virus.

 Are there different types of dog warts?

 Yes.
-Different types of canine papillomavirus, that cause different types of warts in dogs, have been discovered.
-Each different kind of papillomavirus present itself in a different way, causing a distinct form of the disease, and varying ways in which the canine warts look.
+Different types of canine papillomavirus that cause different types of warts in dogs have been discovered.
+Each papillomavirus presents itself differently, causing a distinct form of the disease and varying ways in which canine warts look.

-The warts will also develop on different areas of the dog’s body depending on which specific canine papillomavirus the dog has contracted.
-For instance, the most common types of dog warts will only affect a dog’s mouth, whereas different strains will only affect a dog’s feet (known as Digital Papillomas), so on and so forth, based upon which virus the dog has.
+Warts will also develop on different areas of the dog’s body depending on which specific canine papillomavirus the dog has contracted.
+For instance, the most common types of dog warts will only affect a dog’s mouth.
+Different strains will only affect a dog’s feet (known as Digital Papillomas), so on and so forth, based upon which virus the dog has.

-Dog warts look like the head of a cauliflower, in general.
-But some versions of dog warts that are less common can be inverted warts that are commonly comprised of a firm lump with an inverted dot in the middle (called Cutaneous Inverted Papillomas and/or Endophytic Warts), while some other rare types of dog warts can present as dark, scaly plaques of skin that have an irregular surface (called Papillomavirus Pigmented Plaques).
+Dog warts look like the head of cauliflower, in general.
+But some versions of dog warts that are less common can be inverted warts that are commonly comprised of a firm lump with an inverted dot in the middle (called Cutaneous Inverted Papillomas and/or Endophytic Warts).
+Some other rare types of dog warts can present as dark, scaly plaques of skin with an irregular surface (called Papillomavirus Pigmented Plaques).

-How do you know if a dog has a papillomavirus?
+How do you know if a dog has papillomavirus?

-Unfortunately, a dog owner won’t know that their dog has contracted a papillomavirus for a month or two after they contracted it because that is how long it takes for the only visible signs of this condition, which are warts, to appear.
+Unfortunately, a dog owner won’t know that their dog has contracted papillomavirus for a month or two after they contracted it.
+That is how long it takes for the only visible signs of this condition, warts, to appear.

-Some dogs will only have a few warts and some dogs with the same strain of papillomavirus will have entire portions of their body covered in dense warts; each dog is impacted differently, likely based upon the strength of their immune system at the time in which they contract the virus.
+Some dogs will only have a few warts, and some dogs with the same strain of papillomavirus will have entire portions of their body covered in dense warts.
+Each dog is impacted differently, likely based upon the strength of their immune system when they contract the virus.

 Any dog can get become infected with canine papillomavirus.
-However it is more commonly seen in young pups whose immune systems are still developing, and in older dogs with compromised immune systems and/or in dogs suffering from illness that suppresses their immune system, making them more susceptible to contracting the papillomavirus.
+However, it is more commonly seen in young pups whose immune systems are still developing.
+It is also more common in older dogs with compromised immune systems.
+Another at-risk category is dogs suffering from an illness that suppresses their immune system, making them more susceptible to contracting the papillomavirus.